bboykk1234/naluri-solar-system/README.md

 ./vendor/bin/sail up -d
 ```

 6. Access http://localhost to see the output, stay on the page, the Pi and circumference of the sun should be updated every minute with the most accurate value from the server.
+Or access http://localhost/api/circumferences to see the api output.

 ## Test
 So far, I have tested the calculation, it able to calculate the Pi until 10000th decimal places and the result is accurate, I have compared against records from http://www.numberworld.org/digits/Pi/, just the last few digits require more decimal places in order to increase the accuracy.